Nothing but soft sand, low surf and sunshine — that’s what makes Turners Beach in Antigua so special.

 How to get to Turners Beach via Ship Excursion

 Taking a ship excursion to the beach is the most expensive method but honestly, the easiest and with the least amount of fuss.
 For example, on our Princess Cruise, there was a 3-hour four-wheel drive expedition that included drinks and a visit to Turners Beach for $75 US/person.
 Another excursion involves a 3-hour island tour with a 45-minute visit to the beach for $70 US/person.

-Payment is easy – it just gets charged to your shipboard account.
-If the excursion is a popular one it’s suggested you pre-book it months before your trip or, you can book it once you are onboard your cruise if space is available.
-If one hour of beach time is enough and budget isn’t a factor than this might be worth considering.
+Payment is easy – it simply gets charged to your shipboard account.
+If the excursion is a popular one the cruise line suggests you pre-book the tour months before your trip or, you can book it once you are onboard your cruise if space is available.
+If one hour of beach time is enough and budget isn’t a factor then this might be worth considering.